Club Access Terms and Conditions

 Club Boats are for use during supervised training only with a recognised PCC coach or with the permission of a member of the Executive Committee.
 Additional guidelines for the use of Club Boats must be adhered to.

-Should any of your contact details change throughout the course of the year, please correct them by both notifying the Registration Officer and by logging on to the Paddlers’ Zone and updating your details there.
+Should any of your contact details change throughout the course of the year, please correct them by both notifying the Membership Manager and by logging on to the Paddlers’ Zone and updating your details there.
 You are solely liable for any actions arising from your failure to do so.

 The Peninsula Canoe Club Committee is made up of unpaid volunteers who generously donate their time to run the administrative affairs of the club.

 We all have limited time available, and are therefore unable to chase up after members who are lax with their personal administration.

 The onus is on individual members to ensure that the correct procedures are followed for Membership applications and renewals on the Paddlers’ Zone.

 All Club memberships expire on 31 December.